What You Need to Know About Klonopin Overdose

 Klonopin works by calming the brain, so anyone who has used this substance for a while may feel like they can’t function without it.
 If a person were to stop using Klonopin abruptly, they could experience terrible withdrawal symptoms that could prompt relapse.

-A professional drug and alcohol rehab center like Zinnia Healing can offer medication-assisted detox to lessen the pain of withdrawal.
+A professional drug and alcohol rehab center like Zinnia Health can offer medication-assisted detox to lessen the pain of withdrawal.
 We also provide therapy and outpatient treatment options.